SFTP vs SMB: How Do These Popular Protocols for Remote File Access Compare?

 What is SFTP?

-SFTP, or Secure File Transfer Protocol, or SSH File Transfer Protocol allows the secure transfer of files between a local and remote host using an encrypted SSH data stream.
+SFTP, or Secure File Transfer Protocol, or SSH File Transfer Protocol, allows the secure transfer of files between a local and remote host using an encrypted SSH data stream.
 Click here to learn more.

 Secure File Transfer Protocol (SFTP) icon, representing encrypted file transfers.

-Here are some key facts about SFTP:
+Here are some key facts about SFTP file transfers:

 • Encrypted connection: SFTP ensures all data is encrypted in transit, safeguarding your files and transfers via an SSH tunnel.